 Pop this bowl into the microwave for a short blast just to melt everything slightly, then mix together until smooth and combined.

 Pour your wet ingredients into the large bowl of dry ingredients followed by the pinch of salt (if using) and stir well to incorporate.
 By this point your mixture should be clumping together nicely.
-The banana is great for helping create those crispy clusters without the need for unhealthy fats or sugars.
+The banana is great for helping create those crispy clusters.

 Tip the mixture evenly onto the baking trays, spreading it out to an even layer on each, breaking up any clusters that might be little too big in the mean time!